What is Cloisonne with a short Tutorial

-Cloisonne (pronounced cloy-zon-ay, French for ”partition”) is an ancient metalwork technique that makes use of small, precious metal filaments and colorful glass enamels to create brilliant artwork.
+In My cloisonne (pronounced cloy-zon-ay, tutorial you will see some of my steps to create these ”partition” translated in French means Cloisonne.
+This ancient metalwork technique that makes use of small, precious metal filaments and colorful glass enamels for brilliant artwork.
 The metal wires are bent into shapes to create small cells, (partitions) of designs, and many coats of finely ground glass enamel are fired into them until one unique piece of art is rendered.
 Cloisonne is most commonly used in jewelry making, through illustrations of the craft can be found in many facets of the art world, including the production of hand-made dishes, vases, and abstract pottery.

 Though the art form’s origins are most likely Middle Eastern, Chinese Cloisonne is the most renowned and permeated throughout the world.
-Cloisonne’s popularity spread quickly throughout Asia and Europe, and examples of the art can be seen in Byzantine
+Cloisonnes popularity spread quickly throughout Asia and Europe, and examples of the art can be seen in Byzantine mosaics, inside Saint Mark’s Basilica in Venice, and in prized Russian Czarist jewelry.

 The most notable quality in Cloisonne is the art master’s exceptional attention to detail in creating unique designs from the pure silver base and 24 karat gold filaments.
 Every design is handcrafted, which guarantees a matchless piece of art each time. https://en.wikipedia.org/wiki/Cloisonn%C3%A9